Skip to content

 3. Inhibitive Fader - This priority state is used for overriding levels.
 Inhibitive Faders can be used to lower the intensity, regardless of what is set in other priority levels.

 5. SUPER Faders - This is the highest level of priority for a Fader.
-This priority is typically reserved for very critical objects that must always take precedence in your lighting setup, regardless of any other settings or changes happening on lower priority levels.
-By default, Super Faders are Exclude from Record which means the values they are affecting will not be recorded into any Looks you create.
+This priority is typically reserved for very critical objects that must always take precedence in your lighting setup, regardless of any other settings or changes happening on lower priority levels. +

-• Note that only LTP, HIGH, and HTP (and frozen fixtures) can be overwritten by the commandline/manual changes.
+Only LTP, HIGH, and HTP (and frozen Fixtures) can be overwritten by the command line/manual changes.

-8. HTP Faders - In this mode, for intensity parameters only, the highest value from any control source is used.
+1. HTP Faders - In this mode, for intensity parameters only, the highest value from any control source is used.
 This is typical for controlling the brightness of lights, where you might have multiple Faders or inputs affecting the same light, and you want the highest intensity value to be the one that is output.
+Other parameters (color, position) still use LTP behavior.

-9. HIGH Faders - This priority is a step above the normal LTP.
+2. HIGH Faders - This priority is a step above the normal LTP.
 It means that any command given at this priority level will override commands in the standard LTP priority.
-This is useful when you have a particular control or effect that you always want to take precedence over others set in the normal LTP mode.
+This is useful when you have a particular control or Effect that you always want to take precedence over others set in the normal LTP mode.

 Key Concepts: HTP and LTP